elunna/nerfhack-changelog/README.md

 **Orb Weaver:**
 * A brand new monster debuting in NerfHack
 * This pesky spellcaster will relentlessly summon spheres of all types
-* They will actively avoid the player and use the spheres as their offense.
 * Although they can cast clerical spells, they only can cast summon orbs, healing, and protection.
 * Currently, uses the transmuter's tile from SpliceHack.